savannabits/savui/admin/web-generator/README.md

-# Admin Generator
+# Web Generator

-Admin Generator is a package that helps you quickly scaffold your typical CRUD admin interfaces.
+Web Generator is a package that helps you quickly scaffold your typical CRUD admin interfaces.
 It generates the code based on the existing (migrated) table in the database.
 It uses an admin UI template from our other package `savannabits/admin-ui`.
+This is inspired by the `brackets/admin-generator` package whose documentation can be found below:

 Example of an administration interface generated with this package:
 ![Craftable administration area example](https://docs.getcraftable.com/assets/posts-crud.png "Craftable administration area example")

-This packages is part of [Craftable](https://github.com/BRACKETS-by-TRIAD/craftable) (`savannabits/craftable`) - an administration starter kit for Laravel 5.
+This packages is part of [Craftable](https://github.com/savannabits/craftable) (`savannabits/craftable`) - an administration starter kit for Laravel 7.
 You should definitely have a look :)

 ## Documentation